fb

 Our condolences go out to Pagano's family and loved ones, and we wish a full recovery to those injured.

-What Evidence Should Families Preserve After a Fatal Crash in Hamilton Twp., NJ?
+What Evidence Should Families Preserve After a Fatal Crash in Hamilton Twp., NJ?1 Dead, 6 Hurt in Multi-Vehicle Wreck on Atlantic City Expy on Hamilton Twp., NJ

-Medical records that document injuries, along with receipts for funeral costs and any income statements that show what the deceased earned, help establish the financial impact a family is left to absorb.
-Witness names and contact information are equally valuable, since people who saw the sequence of events may not be easy to track down later if their statements aren’t gathered early.
+It can be helpful to keep medical records that document injuries, along with receipts for funeral costs and any income statements that show what the deceased earned, to help establish the financial impact a family is left to absorb.
+Witness names and contact information are equally valuable, since people who saw the sequence of events may not be easy to track down later if their statements aren't gathered early.

-Surveillance footage from nearby businesses, traffic cameras, or even dashcams in other vehicles can also disappear within days or weeks depending on how long a system retains recordings, which is part of why early legal guidance matters.
-A car accident lawyer who regularly handles these cases knows which agencies and companies to contact quickly to request that footage be preserved before it’s overwritten.
+Evidence like surveillance footage from nearby businesses, traffic cameras, or even dashcams in other vehicles can also disappear within days or weeks, depending on how long a system retains recordings, which is part of why early legal guidance matters.
+A car accident lawyer who regularly handles these cases knows which agencies and companies to contact quickly to request that footage be preserved before it's overwritten.

 New Jersey generally gives families two years to file a wrongful death claim, but gathering strong evidence early makes a real difference in how that claim eventually comes together.

-If you’re trying to figure out what to preserve and what comes next, Metro Law can help walk through it.
-We can look at your case and outline your options available based on New Jersey law.
+If you're trying to figure out what to preserve and what comes next, metrolaw.com/ can help walk through it.
+We can look at your case and outline the available options based on New Jersey law.